fukamachi/dexador/README.markdown

   - A flag for suppressing auto-decoding of the response body.
 - `ssl-key-file`, `ssl-cert-file`, `ssl-key-password`
   - for HTTPS connection
-- `socket`
+- `stream`
-  - The socket to send an HTTP request.
+  - The stream to write an HTTP request.
 This is the way to reuse a connection and commonly used with `:keep-alive T`.
 - `verbose` (boolean)
   - This option is for debugging.
 If this is `T`, it dumps the HTTP request headers.